Title: To investigate and analyse strategic factors that influence international entry mode selection in Vietnam; A case study on Tesco Plc

 As per the views of Tsang and Yamanoi (2016),although overseas expansion drive advantages of higher sales, exceeding return, strong market share and strengthen competitive position, still, it seems too difficult for the enterprises in comparison to the domestic strategic planning.
 The study presents that domestic strategic plan focuses only on home market in which small and medium sized organisation aims to grow their geographic reach to their domestic country borders.
 However, on the contrary side, international strategic planning focuses on penetrating other geographical markets in untapped countries of the globe.
 Global strategy formulation is too complex due to broader availability of factors in emerging economies.
 While expanding business globally, it is important for the corporation to analyse external market factors which will affect the business growth i.e. legislations, regulations, consumer preferences, economic environment, technologies and other environmental factors as well.
 At cross-border operations, such factors may be totally different from that of local economy and necessary to be incorporated in global strategic planning.

 Besides this, Channon and Jalland (2016),enlightened focus on internal management and implies that local company managers arranges meetings to collaborate and coordinate with each other.
 However, on the other side, company with existence in foreign market have to make transportation planning such as teleconferencing, web referencing and others.
 Effective communication between managerial team is important so as to make strategic planning and well-informed decisions.
 However, on the critical note, Crane, Kawashima and Kawasaki (2016), argued that there is only one cultural society in the domestic business whereas company looking for expansion will have to meet the need and preferences of cross-cultural society.
 It arise cultural challenges which can be managed successfully through adding talented workforce from different locations.
+Our team of subject-oriented and highly qualified writers promises to deliver well-written and thorough dissertation proofreading services at affordable prices within the prescribed deadlines.

 According to Andreu, Claver and Quer (2017), there are various entry modes through which a business entity can expand their operations in the foreign market such as joint venture, direct investment, acquisition, wholly-owned subsidiary (WOS), Greenfield investment, strategic alliances, export and others.
 Factors which influence the entry modes have been broadly into two parts that are internal & external.
 Former belongs to the organisation itself who are interested in expanding their business operations and activities in the foreign market; in contrast, external factors are also called uncontrollable which are outside the control of the entity.